 Productivity Tools › Github

-How to Host a Website on GitHub in 2024
+How to Host a Website on GitHub: Learn it Step by Step [2024]

 how to host a website on github in 2023 [step-by-step]

-What is GitHub?
-It is a cloud-based platform that allows developers to host and manage their source code repositories, keep track of changes to their code, and collaborate with developers in the space.
+It is a cloud-based platform that allows developers to host and manage their source code repositories, keep track of changes to their code with the help of GitHub time tracking, and collaborate with developers in the space.
 Aside from that, GitHub is also a great place for conveniently hosting static websites.
 This is all possible thanks to the GitHub Pages feature, which is GitHub’s very own free hosting service.

 Using GitHub Pages, you can create a website by simply publishing static HTML, JavaScript, and CSS files from GitHub’s repository.
 Among the many benefits of the GitHub web hosting service, a few of the main ones are how simple and easy it is to use.
 With all that in mind, let’s take a more detailed look at how to host a website on GitHub yourself.